 - Cold temperatures increase the likelihood of frostbite.
 Dress warm, bring extra layers and keep an eye on exposed skin.
-Go inside immediately if skin begins to turn white.
+Go inside immediately if the skin begins to turn white.

 - Take note of the conditions.
-When the snow surface is hard and fast, it is easy to ski at high speed, increasing the risk for serious injury if you fall and slide.
+When the snow surface is hard and fast, it is easy to ski at high speed, increasing the risk of serious injury if you fall and slide.
 Be aware of changing snow surface conditions.